microsoft/DeepGNN/docs/advanced/hdfs.md

 ## Graph Engine Usage

-Leverage this by setting --data_dir to an hdfs or adl link, --stream True and --config_path path/to/core-site.xml
+Leverage this feature by setting --data_dir to an hdfs or adl link, adding --stream and --config_path path/to/core-site.xml.